 Attackers often attempt to impersonate a known person or entity to obtain private information or to carry out an action.
 This is also known as pretexting, and it’s commonly executed by crafting a fraudulent email or text message to execute an action that is not part of the standard process.

 One example is calling the service desk and pretending to be a valid user to get a password reset.
 Another ruse attackers frequently take advantage of is an out-of-band wire transfer or an invoice payment for a critical vendor.
 Small companies have traditionally been the targets, but larger companies are increasingly targeted.

-Organizations must understand that pretexting is considered fraud and is often NOT covered by cyber insurance policies.
-Therefore, it’s critical that organizations design effective business processes with oversight so there are no single points of approval or execution, and stick to them.
+Organisations must understand that pretexting is considered fraud and is often NOT covered by cyber insurance policies.
+Therefore, it’s critical that organisations design effective business processes with oversight so there are no single points of approval or execution, and stick to them.
 While it may be tempting to bypass processes, such as accounts payable or IT procurement, you can’t afford to let your guard down.
 Especially when large numbers of workers are logging on remotely.